 When assigning tactical call signs, it's important to ensure that the call sign has a meaning that matches the location or function of the station.
 For example:

-- a.
-PINELLAS EOC: This is the Emergency Operations Center for Pinellas County. - BOCA CIEGA HIGH: This is the emergency evacuation shelter located at Boca Ciega High School. - c.
-CHECK POINT 1: This is the first checkpoint at a public service event. - d.
+PINELLAS EOC: This is the Emergency Operations Center for Pinellas County. a.

+b.
+BOCA CIEGA HIGH: This is the emergency evacuation shelter located at Boca d.
 AID STATION: This is the medical aid station for a public service event.